avatartalk-ai/avatartalk-examples/python/youtube-rtmp-streamer/README.md

 - Chooses a topic from chat summary or randomly from `topics.txt`.
 - Generates a 60–90 word monologue with OpenAI.
 - Sends it to the AvatarTalk WebSocket RTMP gateway, which renders the avatar and streams to YouTube.
-- Uses a simple cooldown so segments don’t overlap while audio is playing.

 ## Troubleshooting
 - “YOUTUBE_API_KEY not provided”: Set `YOUTUBE_API_KEY` and ensure YouTube Data API v3 is enabled.